All Episodes

 mike cessario

-And I feel like we need more people getting in the middle where it's like people just need to talk to each other and not have it be, well, I'm left, so I'm never gonna fucking talk to someone on the right, or you know, everything about Trump is just he's a fucking villain and a Nazi and everything else.
+And I feel like we need more people getting in the middle where it's like people just need to talk to each other and not have it be, well, I'm left, so I'm never going to fucking talk to someone on the right.

 Is there a lot of shitty things he does?

-I uh unfortunately don't know if we're trending in a positive direction in that regard, but I do appreciate you having conversation.
+I unfortunately don't know if we're trending in a positive direction in that regard, but I do appreciate you having conversation.

-So you got like social media or anything you want to shout out before we wrap?
+So, you got like social media or anything you want to shout out before we wrap?

 No, no, no.